Alejogb1/job-board/blog-data/su-must-be-suid-work-root.md

 id: "su-must-be-suid-work-root"
 ---

-Okay so you're asking why `su` which is the switch user command needs the setuid bit set and also needs to be owned by root right Got it I've been down this rabbit hole more times than I care to admit lets unpack this thing
+you're asking why `su` which is the switch user command needs the setuid bit set and also needs to be owned by root right Got it I've been down this rabbit hole more times than I care to admit lets unpack this thing

 So first off lets talk about what `su` even does in simple terms it lets you change your current user context to another user Usually its used to become root so you can do system level administration stuff but you can also use it to switch to other regular users

 Now you might be thinking well why cant I just run a program as any user I want like I own the computer right Wrong operating systems do not work like that They have a concept called user ids or UIDs each user has a unique numerical UID and processes are tagged with the UID of the user who started them This is essential for file permissions and security in general If you could just switch UIDs willy nilly things would be chaos So to run a program with a different UID the system needs a mechanism

-And that's where the setuid bit comes in The setuid bit is a special file permission bit when set on an executable it tells the kernel to run that executable with the UID of the *owner* of the executable not the user who executed it This is very different so keep that in mind
+And that's where the setuid bit comes in The setuid bit is a special file permission bit when set on an executable it tells the kernel to run that executable with the UID of the _owner_ of the executable not the user who executed it This is very different so keep that in mind

 Now lets look at `su` specifically.
 If you do an `ls -l /bin/su` or `/usr/bin/su` which is the common place you'll find it you would probably see something like this

 ```bash
 -rwsr-xr-x 1 root root 47048 Oct 17 2022 /bin/su
 ```

 See that `s` in the user permissions spot not `x` That means the setuid bit is set this is critical

 Also the file is owned by root as you saw which is also critical.
 If the file is not owned by root or if the setuid bit is not set `su` simply will not work as you expect it or at all.